 event means anything that results, whether immediately or not and whether suddenly or not, in an injury or injuries of a worker and the term includes continuous or repeated exposure to conditions that results in an injury or injuries of a worker.

-[Section 93H inserted by No. 42 of 2004 s.
+[Section 93H inserted: No. 42 of 2004 s.
 79.]

 93I.
 Application of this Subdivision